If I had to swerve to avoid an object or another automobile and hit someone else, am I still at fault for the accident?

 Is Swerving Considered a Cause for Comparative Negligence?

 If you swerve out of the way to avoid an object or another car, but that car wasn’t involved in the accident (in other words, it only caused you to hit someone but wasn’t hit itself), then you will likely be considered at fault if you hit someone else’s car.
 Depending on the circumstances, if the other vehicle had no part in the negligence of the accident, the responsibility may rest solely on you.

 Can You Recover Your Costs?

 There are times when you can recover the costs that you incur from an accident if there were road conditions that caused your accident to happen.
-For instance, if you had to swerve because there was a giant pothole in the road, then you might be able to hold someone else liable for your accident.
+For instance, if you had to swerve because of a giant pothole in the road, you could hold someone else liable for your accident.

-If agencies are responsible for maintaining the safety of the streets, roads, and highways and they fail to do so, then they might be liable if you have to swerve to avoid a defect in the road, which directly led to your accident.
-However, that would likely not change the original accident outcome whereby you are considered at-fault for the accident.
+If agencies are responsible for maintaining the safety of the streets, roads, and highways and fail to do so, they might be liable if you have to swerve to avoid a defect in the road, which directly leads to your accident.
+However, that would likely not change the actual accident outcome, whereby you are considered at fault for the accident.